How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Embodiment and imaginary-time quantum dynamics

 \subsection{Experiments as circular processes}

 Here we setup the mathematical framework.
 Science is fundamentally concerned with causation, not with mere correlation.
 So, in general, a scientist do not passively observe the system to determine its initial state.
 Rather, she actively intervenes it to prepare a fixed initial state, runs the experiment and observes the final state.
 She repeats this enough times to determine the probability that, given that the initial state prepared is $x=x_0$, the final state observed is $x_n$.
 Using Pearl's do-calculus, this probability can be denoted as $\overline{\mcP}(x_n| \textsc{do}[x=x_0])$, where $\textsc{do}[x=x_0]$ refers to the scientist's intervention (notice the bar on $\overline{\mcP}$).
+This notation emphasizes that the scientist is not passively {\it observing} the initial state to be $x=x_0$, but rather actively intervening the system to make sure the initial state is always $x=x_0$.
 Ideally, the scientist would prepare every possible initial state to compute the full probability distribution for any initial state, $x_0$ prepared---in practice this might be impossible, though.
 In principle, she can select each intervention with a given probability.

 Unlike Pearl's do-calculus, we explicitly model the scientist doing the causal intervention.
 So, instead of using the {\sc do} operator, we can deal with such an intervention in a more direct manner, as we are about to see.
 As we mentioned earlier, we are considering only the post-learning stage, when the scientist is just repeating the experiment a statistically significant number of times.
 We model this as the stationary state, $\widetilde{\mcP}(\widetilde{\boldsymbol{x}})$, of a stochastic process on a cycle, which includes deterministic systems as a particular case (see Fig.~\ref{f:circular_noRQM}C; notice the tildes on $\widetilde{\mcP}$ and $\widetilde{\boldsymbol{x}}$)---this allows us to establish {\em a posteriori} which is the case.
 Here $\widetilde{\bx} =(x_0,\dotsc , x_{k -1})$ denotes a closed path $x_0\to x_1\to\cdots\to x_{k-1}\to x_0$ which returns to $x_{k} = x_0$ due to the scientist's causal interventions---as we said, experiments are not mere passive observations.
 This path could be divided into two open paths $x_0\to\cdots\to x_{n}$ and $x_n\to\cdots\to x_{k}$, with $x_k = x_0$, corresponding to the experimental system and the scientist, respectively.
 Furthermore, $\widetilde{\mcP}(\widetilde{\boldsymbol{x}})$ denotes the probability to observe a path $\widetilde{\bx}$.
 As we said above, the scientist can in principle select each intervention with a given probability, so $\widetilde{\mcP}(\widetilde{\boldsymbol{x}})$ can be non-zero for paths with different values of $x_0$---again, causal interventions are reflected in the fact that paths are closed.